-Celebrating its 80th anniversary this year, the credit union stays true to its roots as an organization founded by teachers.
+The credit union stays true to its roots as an organization founded by teachers.
 “Education has and always will be a pivotal piece of our organization, and we have stayed true to our educational roots by continuing to support our members and the local community through financial education,” says First Financial FCU President/CEO, Issa Stephan.
 “We hold free monthly seminars on various important topics such as budgeting, credit management, debt reduction, how to buy a home or car, and more.
 Our Foundation provides annual college scholarships to Monmouth and Ocean County students, as well as classroom grants to teachers within our community.
 We are proud to support our local teachers, students, and educate as many members of our community as we can.”

 At a credit union, you’re much more than just a customer.
 For more information on First Financial Federal Credit Union, including how to join, visit www.firstffcu.com or find one near you at www.BankingYouCanTrust.com.

 *Click here to view the original article post courtesy of the New Jersey Credit Union League.